mrocklin/thesis/matrix-rewriting-maude.md

     op transpose : MatrixExpr            -> MatrixExpr [ctor] .
     op inverse   : MatrixExpr            -> MatrixExpr [ctor] .

 Note that operators are declared to be associative or commutative as keywords in the Maude system.
-These attributes are special cased for efficiency's sake.
+These attributes are handled separately for the sake of efficiency.
 These operators define a language for expressions like the following expression for least squares linear regression.
 Note that a space connotes matrix multiplication.

     inverse(transpose(X) X) transpose(X) y